gilemerson/comp2112-week2/01-console-chapters.md

 3. View lesson https://scrimba.com/casts/co055-3403a8c0f053

 	1. Change the book title (listed on right hand side) to a food you love (example: 'French fries')
-	1. View the lesson above, and only if you're really stuck, then [view the answer](https://youtu.be/sBbu1PqXsu8)
+	1. View the lesson above, and only if you're really stuck, then [view the answer on Youtube](https://youtu.be/sBbu1PqXsu8)

 4. View lesson https://scrimba.com/casts/co364-7337cec28d65

 	1. Change the book cover to a food picture (copy url of picture listed in http://images.google.com)
+	1. View the lesson above, and only if you're really stuck, then [view the answer on Youtube](https://youtu.be/z3-Brkn48eg)

 5. View lesson  https://scrimba.com/casts/coaad-81d70665628f
 	1. Change the nav menus to different words taken from an array that you create (example: let navTitles = ['a', 'b', 'c'])